amaranth-lang/rfcs/text/0041-fixed-point.md

     - `.int_bits`, `.frac_bits`?
     - cursed option: `int, frac = x.width`?
   - `.round()` is a bit awkwardly named when it's used both to increase and decrease precision.
+  - vk2seb@: The existing modifications address this:
+    - Library name: `lib.fixed`
+    - Type names and shapes: signature has now been updated to use `i_bits`, `f_bits` and the explicit underlying storage in the constructor for `fixed.Shape`.
+    - We now have both `.round()` and `.truncate()`.
+I don't think using the same name for increasing and decreasing precision is so bad.
+But if you feel strongly about this we may consider:
+        - Renaming them.
+        - Disallowing increasing precision with these methods, and add a new method for precision extension .

 ## Future possibilities
 [future-possibilities]: #future-possibilities